Identity and Access Management Framework: A Complete Guide

 3. Enhanced Incident Response – Faster detection and remediation

 Detailed audit trails provided by the IAM system facilitate the ability to rapidly vet security incidents.
 When a security incident does occur, detailed logs allow teams to quickly assess the scope of a breach or compromise and perform the necessary remediation actions.
+Connection to SIEM systems provides aggregated and correlated threat intelligence that enhances incident analysis and response.

 4. Improved User Experience – Seamless access with strong security

 Modern frameworks remove user frustrations while providing satisfactory security measures.
-Single Sign-On minimizes password fatigue and enhances productivity in the workplace.
-The self-service capabilities allow users to manage their accounts through easy-to-use, self-service portals that reduce dependency on IT.
+Single Sign-On minimizes password fatigue and enhances workplace productivity.
+Self-service capabilities allow users to manage their accounts through easy-to-use portals that reduce dependency on IT.
+The mobile-friendly interface allows users to access resources from any device and location, enabling flexible work without sacrificing security.

 Implementation Strategy & Best Practices